 While you will find summer clothes acceptable, you should bring less casual attire if you plan to enter Russian Orthodox churches, which require that men and women have their legs covered and women have their shoulders and hair covered.
 Evening concerts, which are prevalent during St. Petersburg’s White Nights, also require less casual attire than what would be worn for daytime sightseeing.
 It's smart to have a small umbrella handy for sudden showers.
 Pack layers to accommodate any chill in the air.

 What to Do

-Visitors from the United States will need a visa to travel to Russia, which should be purchased well in advance of travel to avoid delays.
-In addition to booking a hotel early, equally important is planning other aspects of the trip in advance of travel.
-Because gaining entrance into some sights, such as museums and palaces, isn’t always straightforward and crowds can be formidable, make a list of the sights you find most important to see along with some alternatives.
+Visitors from the United States must have a visa to travel to Russia, which should be purchased well in advance of travel to avoid delays.
+In addition to booking a hotel early, equally important is planning other aspects of the trip well before you go.
+Because gaining entrance into some sites, such as museums and palaces, isn’t always straightforward and crowds can be formidable, make a list of the attractions you find most important to see along with some alternatives.
 Then find out how you can get to them, where the ticket offices are, and what the process is for purchasing tickets.

 You might also want to find out in advance if you will be able to use video or photo equipment while you are there.